FEED

 scenario for disaster-movie purposes so that's fine.

-"message" of the movie, that global warming is being caused
+However, the "message" of the movie, that global warming is being caused

 by our carbon dioxide emissions and that the Kyoto Protocols (which